tanvig14/Phishy/README.md

 If you want to contribute to Phishy, use our code for your project or just mess around with the code, you can follow the instructions below to get Phishy up and running on your computer.

 This guide primarily explains how you can get the API working locally.
 We expect this would be the most common way to ineract with Phishy's backend.
-If you want to use Phishy in a different way, you can check out our [Project Structure]() file.
+If you want to use Phishy in a different way, you can check out our Project Structure in the [CONTRIBUTING.md](https://github.com/tanvig14/Phishy/blob/main/CONTRIBUTING.md) file.

 ### 1. Setting up the virtual env and cloning the repository.